Engin1980/ESimConnect/README.md

 Q: On startup, an error occurs: `System.IO.FileNotFoundException: 'Could not load file or assembly 'Microsoft.FlightSimulator.SimConnect, Version=11.0.62651.3, Culture=neutral, PublicKeyToken=baf445ffb3a06b5c'.`

-A: There are either 'Microsoft.FlightSimulator.SimConnect.dll' or 'SimConnect.dll' file(s) missing in the working directory.
+A: There are either `Microsoft.FlightSimulator.SimConnect.dll` or `SimConnect.dll` file(s) missing in the working directory, OR your project is not targeted for `x64` build.

 ## License